 - Inspiring keynote speakers

-- Over 300 presenters across four tracks: conservation, plant science, horticulture and education
+- Over 200 presenters across four program tracks: conservation, plant science, horticulture and education

 PLANT SCIENCE

-Plant science provides a crucial framework for how we investigate and understand native plant communities and their habitats.
-This track offers a settings to discover and share ideas, research, methods and tools at the forefront of this dynamic field.
+Plant science provides a crucial framework for how we study and understand native plant communities and their habitats.
+This area offers ways to discover and share ideas, research, methods, and tools at the forefront of this dynamic field.

 CONSERVATION